dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 4. Make a new `.env` file and place it in the root directory.
 P.s. that's the same directory that the `snowpack.config.js` script is sitting in.

-Note: *These fields have been tested to the bare minimum so they may require some additional elbow grease to get right. :)*
+Note: *These fields may require some additional elbow grease to get right. :)*

 <br><br>